udippant/base-drafts/draft-ietf-quic-http.md

 requests on the indicated stream ID and greater were not accepted.
 This enables client and server to agree on which requests were accepted prior to the connection shutdown.
-This identifier MAY be lower than the stream limit identified by a QUIC MAX_STREAM_ID frame, and MAY be zero if no requests were processed.
-Servers SHOULD NOT increase the QUIC MAX_STREAM_ID limit after sending a GOAWAY frame.
+This identifier MAY be lower than the stream limit identified by a QWIK MAX_STREAM_ID frame, and MAY be zero if no requests were processed.
+Servers SHOULD NOT increase the QWIK MAX_STREAM_ID limit after sending a GOAWAY frame.

 Once sent, the server MUST cancel requests sent on streams with an identifier